DominyGallo/Social-Media-Analysis-2025/README.md

 ![adaptation - graph - income](https://github.com/user-attachments/assets/216a9730-1407-46ad-83cc-8008201f2a10)

 “Adaptation” reveals a slightly different picture.
 It is similarly the least prevalent in Europe, North America, and New Zealand, but Russia and China break from the “mitigation” trend and do make reference to “adaptation.”
-It is most prevalent in Melanesia, then Central Asia, followed by Northern Africa, Latin America and the Caribbean, South-eastern Asia, and finally Sub-Saharan Africa.
-Within Latin America, interestingly, Brazil includes rather few references while Argentina, Uruguay, Colombia, Ecuador, and Peru include more frequent notes.
+It is most used in Melanesia's NDC, then Central Asia, followed by Northern Africa, Latin America and the Caribbean, South-eastern Asia, and finally Sub-Saharan Africa.
+Within Latin America, notably, Brazil includes rather few references while Argentina, Uruguay, Colombia, Ecuador, and Peru include more frequent notes.
+It is worth mentioning that regions most impacted by the immediate effects of climate change such as extreme weather events are more likely to use the term "adaptation".
+Further, low income countries who have less capacity to adapt to climate change are also the most likely to use this term.

 ### Theme 6: Land-Related Discourses

-Finally, we look into terms that have more geographically specific relevance, such as "disaster," "agriculture," and "water."
+Finally, we look into terms that have more geographical relevance, such as "disaster," "agriculture," and "water."

 #### "Disaster"
 ![Disaster2](https://github.com/user-attachments/assets/60e80502-35dc-4dd9-bf87-7fc9322279ae)
 ![disaster - graph - region](https://github.com/user-attachments/assets/087917d2-0908-49bb-be51-cdbb8429165c)

-A useful term to think about “adaptation” is “disaster,” as an index of references to climate impacts via natural disasters.
+A useful term to think about in relation to “adaptation” is “disaster,” to capture references to climate impacts via natural disasters.
 Indeed, the results reveal an over-representation in the Pacific islands of Melanesia and Polynesia as well as South-eastern and Southern Asia.
-They appear scarcely at all in Europe—not at all in Western Europe—and minimally in Northern America or Australia and New Zealand.
+They appear scarcely at all in Europe—not at all in Western Europe—and minimally in Northern America, Australia and New Zealand.

 Although the regions with high “disaster” counts are notably exposed to natural disasters, infrequency of the word does not correlate to infrequency of hazards, as indicated by this map (source: https://journals.openedition.org/cybergeo/25297?lang=es):